 A thesis which builds on work already done can be a fine piece of work, developing work already done into a more complete form.
 However, you may not simply recycle, with minor additions or changes, a paper you have already completed.
 A student who merely proposes to add a different introduction, a longer conclusion, or a few more examples or illustrations to an already existing paper is not proposing anything that could be considered the culmination of an honors education.

-If a student does not complete her thesis during the semester in which she is enrolled in honors thesis, but is making satisfactory progress, her thesis director may submit a “Z” grade.
+If a student does not complete their thesis during the semester in which they are enrolled in the honors thesis, but is making satisfactory progress, their thesis director may submit a “Z” grade.
 The “Z” will be on the record until the thesis is completed during the next semester, when it will be replaced with the student’s permanent grade.

 Contact Information